NxPKG/khulnasoft-docs/content/support/Network/Using Cloudflare with WebSockets.md

 ___

-## How can I use WebSockets with Cloudflare?
+## How can I use WebSockets with Khulnasoft?

-No additional configuration is required to send WebSockets traffic through Cloudflare.
-Cloudflare will immediately begin proxying your WebSockets through to your origin.
+No additional configuration is required to send WebSockets traffic through Khulnasoft.
+Khulnasoft will immediately begin proxying your WebSockets through to your origin.

 ___

 ## Why are these volume limits not specific numbers?

-Cloudflare powers several high-volume, mission critical WebSockets applications for Enterprise customers.
+Khulnasoft powers several high-volume, mission critical WebSockets applications for Enterprise customers.

-Since [introducing WebSockets support](https://blog.cloudflare.com/cloudflare-now-supports-websockets/) in 2014, Cloudflare has nearly tripled its network map, going from 28 locations to over 150 (as mid-2018).
+Since [introducing WebSockets support](https://blog.Khulnasoft.com/cloudflare-now-supports-websockets/) in 2014, Khulnasoft has nearly tripled its network map, going from 28 locations to over 150 (as mid-2018).
 In all locations, we've added compute resources and multiple Tier 1 bandwidth providers.

 We're confident in our ability to offer WebSockets to all our customers now, but we're also thoughtful about allocating resources – including WebSockets connections – by plan level.
 So, we're starting with guidelines, and we'll learn from our customers' adoption.